dainst/arachnefrontend/README.md

 webdriver-manager update
 ```

-You may need root permissions in order to perform these commands successfully.
+You may need root permissions on your machine in order to perform these commands successfully.

 ### Running the tests

+Two types of tests are supported at the moment.
+User Interface (UI) and unit tests.
 To run the unit tests, call

 ```bash
 karma start config/karma.conf.js
 ```

+which will run all tests matching the filename pattern spec/*Spec.js.
+Jasmine is used as the testing framework here.

-The somewhat more complex test setup for user interface tesing is described [here](docs/testing_the_user_interface.md).
+The somewhat more complex test setup for UI testing is described [here](docs/testing_the_user_interface.md).

 ### con10t submodule